 If you’d like to get agent performance metrics without enabling the “send on behalf of” permission, the only alternative involves enabling Audit Logging for your mailboxes, and giving access to Email Meter to those logs to capture that information.
 Full instructions are available here.

-For Email Meter to display agent performance metrics, make sure that agents have the following permissions for the shared mailbox:
+For Email Meter to display agent performance metrics, make sure that agents have the following permissions for the shared mailbox:- Full Access: lets agents access the mailbox to read emails.

 This way, when one of your agents responds to an email that has come into the Shared Mailbox, the information about the agent that responded gets reflected on the Microsoft Graph API and Email Meter can use it to generate email statistics.